shybu9/TRY-HACK-ME/Year of the Rabbit/README.md

  ## ENUMERATION :

- * For ENUMERATION we use nmap tool which come by default in kali linux.
+ * For ENUMERATION we use nmap tool which comes by default in kali linux.
  <br>command :
  ```bash
  nmap -sVC -T4 -v <IP>